Summary of contents

-18. We are only allowed to store your personal information for as long as necessary having regard to the purpose for which it was collected or a related or ancillary purpose.
-We may therefore delete your personal information after a reasonable period of time and, if you have not used our products and services for some time, you may have to re-enter or re-supply your personal information to us.
+17. We are only allowed to store your personal information for as long as necessary having regard to the purpose for which it was collected or a related or ancillary purpose.
+We may therefore delete your personal information after a reasonable period of time and, if you have not used our products and services for some time or had a transaction with us, you may have to re-enter or re-supply your personal information to us.

-21. We will generally need to know who you are in order to provide you with our products and services.
+20. We will generally need to know who you are in order to facilitate the transaction.
 Despite this, in some circumstances you are entitled to deal with us anonymously, or by using a pseudonym (fake name), for example when making general enquiries about the services we offer.
 You must tell us when you are using a pseudonym when applying for our services.
-If we need to identify you, we will tell you whether or not your real name is required to access those services.
+If we need to identify you, we will tell you whether or not your real name is required.

-What if I don't want to receive advertising materials?
+What is I don't want to recieve advertising materials?

 What are cookies?

-28. A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
+27. A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
 It enables the website to remember your actions and preferences such as login, language, and display preferences.
-Cookies also allow us and third parties to obtain information about your visits to a Site, We use this information to process your reservations or requests and analyse your visiting patterns.
+Cookies also allow us and third parties to obtain information about your visits to a Site.
+We use this information to process your requests and analyse your visiting patterns.
 This information assists us and others to deliver online and mobile advertisements, messages and content that are specific to your interests.
-You can find more information about cookies at: www.allaboutcookies.org
+You can find more information about cookies at: www.allaboutcookies.org.

 |Performance/ Analytics Cookies

 These cookies allow our website to remember choices you make (language or the region you are in) and provide enhanced and more personal features so you don’t have to keep selecting your preferences every time you visit our website.
-For example, when you are planning a holiday on our website we remember information about your accommodation search parameters, such as number of nights and number of adults and children, so that you don’t have to re-enter this when you modify your arrival date in our booking engine.
-Cookies can also count the number of times a particular date period is searched and the number of rooms available.
-This information assists us to provide different default landing dates to help provide availability to customers.
-Without cookies we would not be able to keep your Live Chat conversation open while you explore and navigate from page to page on our website.
-The information these cookies collect is usually be anonymised and they cannot track your browsing activity on other websites.
+The information these cookies collect is usually anonymised and they cannot track your browsing activity on other websites.
 Some Functional Cookies are essential to viewing maps or videos on our Site.

 |Targeting or Advertising cookies